 Our commitment to prioritizing the long-term benefits of each of our stakeholders includes our talented and passionate crew members, employees who are invaluable to our business.
-Following the Conscious Capitalism model, our business decisions consider the impact on all of our stakeholders, which we believe helps us to deliver a more sustainable and successful business.
+Prioritizing Conscious Capitalism, our business decisions consider the impact on all of our stakeholders, which we believe helps us to create a more sustainable and successful business.

-Vital Farms is committed to creating and maintaining an environment that fosters collaboration, trust, and respect.
-Furthermore, we endeavor to provide our crew members with the resources they need to be successful, along with culture-enhancing programs and professional development opportunities.
+Vital Farms is committed to fostering an environment that values collaboration, trust, and respect.
+Furthermore, we endeavor to provide our crew members with the resources they need to be successful through culture-enhancing programs and professional development opportunities.